University of Pennsylvania: Basketball

-Penn basketball is steeped in tradition.
-Penn was retroactively recognized as the pre-NCAA tournament national champion for the 1919–20 and 1920–21 seasons by the Helms Athletic Foundation and for the 1919–20 season by the Premo-Porretta Power Poll.
-Penn made its only (and the Ivy League's second) Final Four appearance in 1979, where the Quakers lost to Magic Johnson-led Michigan State in Salt Lake City.
-(Dartmouth twice finished second in the tournament in the 1940s, but that was before the beginning of formal League play.)
-Penn's team is also a member of the Philadelphia Big 5, along with La Salle, Saint Joseph's, Temple, Villanova, and Drexel.
-In 2007, the men's team won its third consecutive Ivy League title and then lost in the first round of the NCAA Tournament to Texas A&M. Penn last made the NCAA tournament in 2018 where it lost to top seeded Kansas.
+Penn basketball was retroactively recognized as the pre-NCAA tournament national champion for the 1919–20 and 1920–21 seasons by the Helms Athletic Foundation and for the 1919–20 season by the Premo-Porretta Power Poll.
+Penn made its only Final Four appearance in 1979, where the Quakers lost to Magic Johnson-led Michigan State in Salt Lake City.
+Penn is also a member of the Philadelphia Big 5, along with La Salle, Saint Joseph's, Temple, Villanova, and Drexel.
+In 2007, the men's team won its third consecutive Ivy League title and lost in the first round of the NCAA Tournament to Texas A&M. Despite 23 NCAA tournament appearances, Penn has made the tournament only twice since 2007: in 2018, when it lost to top-seeded Kansas, and in 2026, when it lost to third-seed Illinois.